walnuthq/madara-docs/docs/components/prover.md

 ## Responsibilities

 The responsibilities of a Madara prover are the following:
-1. Generate valid proofs for the given input
+1. Generate valid proofs for the given input.
-1. Post the proofs to the Settlement Layer for verification
+1. Post the proofs to the [Settlement Layer](/concepts/settlement) for verification.

-Generating a proof is an expensive operation, in terms of computational complexity and required hardware resources.
+Generating a proof is an expensive operation in terms of computational complexity and required hardware resources.
 Depending on the input size and proof complexity, generating a proof may take anything between a second and a day.

 ## A prover requires a verifier